 The LAVA company was founded by Paul Schwam, Architect/builder.
 LAVA's objective was to develop the technology needed to allow volcanic materials to become a mainstream building solution.
 It grew out of an association with Rand Ewers, architect/builder, whose father Rolo and family had been building with volcanic material called Scoria, in a boutique fashion, in New Mexico.

 LAVA equipment and techniques matured, at a measured pace, over 30 years.
 Over 25 homes and structures were completed beginning in the mid to late 90's.
 A careful building pace was followed to allow for machine and technique testing, refining engineering, detailing and process.

-The development of LAVA is due, in part, to the many other architects, builders, tradesman and owners who have added value along the way with design challenges, experience and contribution by way of ownership.
+The development of LAVA is due, in part, to the many other architects, builders, tradesman and owners who have added value along the way with design challenges, experience and contribution via ownership.

-The LAVA quality and consistancy objectives were achieved in 2006.
-The following 5 years focused mostly upon cost reduction tecnhniques to suit the economy.
+Fundamental LAVA quality and consistency objectives were achieved in 2006.
+The following 5 years focused mostly upon cost reduction techniques to suit the post-2008 economy.
 Today, LAVA is accepted and competitive in greater Arizona.
 It will continue to refine itself as volumes increase and development shifts toward architectural innovation rather than equipment design.

-This combined design philosophy began to benefit the volcanic architecture efforts in the mid 90s.
-The relationships and experiences over the next 25 years brought LAVA to the point it is now: a mainstream building material deliberately formulated to better respond to the health and environmental concerns of the time, to the financial restraints of the time, to the natural resource opportunities of the time.
+The combined design philosophies began to benefit the volcanic architecture efforts in the mid 90s.
+The relationships and experiences over the next 25 years brought LAVA to the point it is now: a recognized building product formulated to respond to health and environmental concerns, as well as the financial restraints effecting architecture for the next millennium.